Integrate with Docker Trusted RegistryEstimated reading time: 3 minutes

 2. Test your local setup

-The best way to confirm that your computer is correctly configured, is by trying to pull and push images from your local Docker installation to DTR.
+To confirm that your computer is configured correctly, try to pull and push images from your local Docker installation to DTR.

 Create a test repository on DTR.